 As you talk, try not to let your child’s anxiety make you feel anxious.
 If you’re calm, it can help your child stay calm, too.

 2. Give a sneak peek at test formats.

 Knowing what to expect can take away some of your child’s fear of the unknown on quiz or test day.
 Check in with your child’s teacher about the schedule and format for both short quizzes and longer tests.
 Try to get a sample of each type of quiz and test.
 Then review each sample with your child. (“This is the word bank.
 These are fill-in-the-blank questions.”)

 Studying in chunks can help make the task more manageable — and that could help make your child less nervous.
 Once you know when your child’s tests will be, work backwards to schedule daily study times.
 Say your first grader has a 20-word spelling test every Friday.
 You can study 10 new words on Monday.
 On Tuesday, you can study the other 10 new words.
 Then review all 20 words on Wednesday, Thursday, and Friday before school.

 4. Find study methods that are comfortable.

-can help you figure out the most comfortable way of studying.
+Your child’s style of learning can help you figure out what might work best for studying.
 Some kids like using flashcards.
 Some like to move around while reciting facts.
 Work with your child to come up with a study method that feels right.
 You can also ask your child’s teacher for ideas, based on experience with your child.

 Some kids may have test anxiety because they don’t understand the basics of taking tests.
 Going over simple strategies can help.
-Remind your child to first read through the questions carefully.
-Kids can ask themselves “What am I being asked to do here?
+Remind your child to start by reading through the questions carefully.
+Kids can ask themselves, “What am I being asked to do here?
 Circle an answer?
 Write a paragraph?”
 Last, always check the answers before handing in the test.